 We received our Lian Li PC-O11 Dynamic (O11D), that is an O like Oxygen.
 This PC case has been getting excellent reviews.
 It is priced very competitively for a case from Lian Li.
 That’s mainly due to the fact that Lian Li is well known for their aluminum construction cases.
 The O11D is a new venture for Lian Li because it features a steel chassis with tempered glass front & side panels.
 It ties into the tradition of aluminum only on the front IO panel area.

-The change to the steel chassis and exclusion of included case fans allows them to bring the price down to $129 for this case, half the price of their other cases typically between $200-300.
+The change to the steel chassis and exclusion of included case fans allows them to bring the price down, half the price of their other cases.
 Many Lian Li enthusiasts may consider avoiding the new steel chassis because of their affinity for their aluminum heritage, but many will also prefer the price point.
 Currently available from Amazon here.

 This case seems to favor custom liquid cooler builds, but from our eyes is an excellent case for all around PC builders.
 It has plenty versatility for any needs.
 The major issue I see is for large CPU air-cooled solutions.
 Specifications show a max CPU cooler clearance of 155m, that rules out coolers such as the be quiet!
 Dark Rock 3/4 (162mm) and Noctua D15S (160mm).
 I think that is a major oversight from Lian Li.
 There is a O11 Air version to be released soon, but from their website it shows it will have the same clearance issues.